muzairkhattak/multimodal-prompt-learning/README.md

 ```

 ## Contact
-If you have any questions, please create an issue on this repository or contact at uzair.khattak@mbzuai.ac.ae.
+If you have any questions, please create an issue on this repository or contact at uzair.khattak@mbzuai.ac.ae or hanoona.bangalath@mbzuai.ac.ae .

 ## Acknowledgements